Multi-level Metric Learning for Few-shot Image Recognition: Conclusion

 \section{Conclusion}

-In this paper, we revisit the metric-learning based method and proposed a novel Multi-level Metric Learning (MML) method for few-shot image recognition, aiming to capture more comprehensive semantic similarities.
-Specifically, the MML can measure the semantic similarities on multiple levels and produce more discriminative features.
-Extensive experiments show the effectiveness and the superiority of the MML.
+In this paper, we revisit the metric-learning based method and proposed novel Part-level Embedding Adaptation with Graph (PEAG) method and Multi-level Metric Learning (MML) method for few-shot image recognition, aiming to capture more comprehensive semantic similarities.
+Specifically, PEAG can generate task-specific part-level features and capture the part-level semantic similarity between query images and support images, and MML can measure the semantic similarities on multiple levels and produce more discriminative features.
+Extensive experiments show the effectiveness and the superiority of both PEAG and MML.